oscar7845/React-Manage-Task/README.md

-# React app
+# React.js app

-## A fully functional tasks project written in python (django) designed to create, modify, or delete tasks.
+## A fully functional tasks project using React

 Every part of this project is sample code which shows how to do the folllowing: